ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/local-development.rst

-These instructions assume you are using Ubuntu 22.04 as your development OS, but some brief explanation and/or official documentation will be provided so that you can adapt the instructions to other OSes.
+These instructions assume you are using Ubuntu 22.04 as your development OS, but some brief explanation and/or official documentation will be provided so that the user can adapt the instructions to other OSes.

 Install the needed base system packages
 =======================================